 Blackberry Peach Shortcake Stacks with Mint Whipped Cream // Cake ‘n Knife

 - 1/2 cup granulated sugar

 - 3/4 cup fresh-squeezed lemon juice

 - lemon slices for garnish

-If making mocktails, leave out the limoncello, and add 1 1/2 ounces limoncello to each glass you are making a cocktail.
+If making mocktails, leave out the limoncello to just serve lemonade.
+Then, if you desire any servings to be cocktails, add 1 1/2 ounces limoncello to each of those glasses.